danilmakarow/test-task/rest/README.md

 ### Swagger:
 Api endpoints are documented using Swagger.
 To enter it application has to be started.
 The link to docs will be displayed in console

+### Environment variables:
+Project requires environment variables to work correctly.
+The example of `.env` is available as `.env.example`